 Doing it yourself can be the least expensive way to get started with your website.

-There are enough tutorials on YouTube, and enough guides that can teach you all the various steps you need to complete get your new site online if you’re not a web developer.
+There are enough tutorials on YouTube, and enough guides that can teach you all the various steps you need to completely get your new site online if you’re not a web developer.

 If you’re willing to roll up your sleeves and dive deep into the details, you can get it done for whatever your hosting and domain cost you plus the sweat equity you invest in doing it.